tzolkowski96/tzolkowski96/README.md

-Working as a Data Analyst in a prominent medical and genetics department at a leading university's school of medicine.
-Focused on assessing current data systems, addressing spontaneous reporting needs, and creating fresh report parameters.
-Key player in maintaining the precision, availability, and correctness of reports and dashboards.
-Skilled in evaluating and authorizing user data access requests.
-Dedicated to ongoing education, consistently studying new technologies and data analysis methods to remain updated with sector progress.
+Engaged in a Data Analyst role in a notable healthcare-related field.
+Key responsibilities include data system evaluation, spontaneous report generation, and creation of report guidelines.
+Involved in maintaining report accuracy and granting data access.
+Consistently updates professional skills by studying emerging technologies in the data analysis field.

 <!---
 tzolkowski96/tzolkowski96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.